Shiv-am-19/Diwali_Sales_Analysis/README.md

 The dataset is located in Diwali Sales.

 #Installation
-You must have Python and Jupyter Notebook installed in order to perform this analysis.The following packages must also be installed:
+You must have Python and Jupyter Notebook installed to perform this analysis.
+The following packages must also be installed:
 Seaborn
 Matplotlib
 Pandas